Home > Dermatology > EADV 2024 > Hand Eczema: End of the Therapeutic Draught > Delgocitinib cream outperforms oral alitretinoin in chronic hand eczema

 Phase 3, DELTA FORCE

-Prof. Ana Giménez-Arnau (Pompeu Fabra University; Autonomous University of Barcelona, Spain) and colleagues compared topical delgocitinib head-to-head with the, until recently, only approved drug for severe CHE, oral alitretinoin [1].
-The phase 3 DELTA FORCE trial (NCT05259722) randomised 513 adult participants to twice-daily treatment with delgocitinib cream (20 mg/g) or oral alitretinoin at a daily dose of 30 mg.
+“CHE is a very prevalent disease that affects hands and wrists and impacts patients’ daily quality-of-life as well as their occupational setting,” Prof. Ana Giménez-Arnau (Pompeu Fabra University; Autonomous University of Barcelona, Spain) stated [1].
+She presented a head-to-head comparison of topical delgocitinib with the, until recently, only approved drug for severe CHE, oral alitretinoin.
+The phase 3 DELTA FORCE trial (NCT05259722) randomised 513 adult participants to twice-daily treatment with delgocitinib cream (20 mg/g) over 16 weeks, or oral alitretinoin at a daily dose of 30 mg over 12 weeks.
+This discrepancy in duration was decided due to the drug labelling of alitretinoin.

-The mean age was 45 years at baseline, 65.1% of the participants were women and the disease duration was 4 years.
-Disease characteristics comprised a median Hand Eczema Severity Index (HECSI) score of 80.0.
+The mean age at baseline was 45 years, 65.1% of participants were women, the disease duration was 4 years, and the median Hand Eczema Severity Index (HECSI) score was 80.0.
 In both arms, participants with an Investigator Global Assessment (IGA-CHE) of 0/1 were allowed to discontinue and restart treatment later if needed up to week 24.

 Study drug-related adverse events (AEs) occurred in 9.5% of the delgocitinib arm and 54.3% of alitretinoin the arm; serious AEs in 2% and 4.9%, respectively.
 The most common AEs in the delgocitinib versus the alitretinoin arm were headache (4.0% vs 32.4%) and nasopharyngitis (11.9% vs 13.8%).

-“Last Friday, it [delgocitinib] was approved by the EMA and approved to be assessed in the FDA; we will then probably have the opportunity to use it in our daily practice,” Prof. Giménez-Arnau concluded.
+“Last Friday, it [delgocitinib] was approved by the EMA and approved to be assessed in the FDA; we will then probably have the opportunity to use it in our daily practice very soon,” Prof. Giménez-Arnau concluded.

 1. Giménez-Arnau A, et al. DELTA FORCE trial: A 24-week head-to-head phase 3 trial comparing the efficacy and safety of topical delgocitinib cream with oral alitretinoin capsules in adults with severe chronic hand eczema.
 D1T01.1F, EADV Congress 2024, 25–28 September, Amsterdam, the Netherlands.